Covid-19 Alert: Two Cleaning Products that Kill Coronavirus, According to Science

 The feds signed off on these two cleansers as effective coronavirus killers, but there's more you need to know about preventing Covid-19.

 We’re five months out from the first Covid-19 case in the United States, and Anthony Fauci, MD, head of the National Institute of Allergy and Infectious Diseases (NIAID), has delivered sobering news: “We are still knee-deep in the first wave of this.”
 Perhaps even deeper.
 U.S. cases have now topped three million, according to the coronavirus outbreak tracker from Johns Hopkins University.
-For that reason, getting two science-proven disinfecting products comes as a bit of good news.
+For that reason, getting two science-proven disinfecting products comes as a bit of good news (especially if there’s a second coronavirus wave).

 Experts still believe that the virus is mostly transmitted person to person and not on surfaces, says Matthew G. Heinz, MD, a hospitalist in Tucson.
 There’s also more evidence emerging that tiny aerosolized particles, which linger in the air, can also spread the virus, according to a July 2020 study in Clinical Infectious Diseases.
 (Here’s what doctors want you to know about airborne transmission of Covid-19.)